 Nineteenth-Century Highways and Byways (6 titles, 1927-1929)

-An Oriental Bazaar consisted of titles, both reprint and new, about the East.
+An Oriental Bazaar consisted of reprints and new titles set in the East.
 It is similar to the Golden Dragon Library (1929-1931) published by Routledge in the UK and The Dial Press in the US.
 “Anything dry is avoided.”

 The books are bound in cloth, blue in color, with gold typography.

 The only place the series name is indicated is in a listing of titles that faces the half-title page.
-It seems that one more title (The Ninth Immortal) was published after this list was printed.
+One more title (The Ninth Immortal) was published after this list was printed.
 Series titles include:

 #1.
 Bengal Haggis: The Lighter Side of Indian Life, by W.A.J.
 Archbold (1928)

 #2.
 An Unfrequented Highway Through Sikkim and Tibet to Chumolaori, by John Easton (1929; published by Knopf in the US)

 #3.
 White Jade by Maude Meagher (1930; published by Houghton Mifflin in the US)

 #4.
 Chow Chow: A Journal Kept in India, Egypt and Syria, by Amelia Falkland (1930; original publication London: Hurst and Blackett, 1857)

 #5.
 The Ninth Immortal, and Other Tales of China and Japan, by F. Hadland Davis (1931)